coderamen666/srd-v3.5-md/monsters/monsters-k-l.md

 before entering combat.
 A covey of lillends usually discusses strategy before a battle.

-A lillend's natural weapons, as well as any weapons it wields, are treated as chaotic-aligned and good-aligned for the purpose of overcoming damage reduction.
+A lillend’s natural weapons, as well as any weapons it wields, are treated as chaotic-aligned and good-aligned for the purpose of overcoming damage reduction.